 If at any point you have concerns about your mouth or the bleeding you are suffering with does not improve, even if you are taking clear steps to improve your gum health, speak to a dentist for a professional assessment and opinion.

-If your gums are bleeding the good news is that for many, with a little investment from yourself and maybe a bit of cash spent on the right tools, you can mange and reverse the condition of bleeding gums.
+If your gums are bleeding the good news is with a little investment from yourself and maybe a bit of cash spent on the right tools, you can mange and reverse the condition of bleeding gums.

 You need to ensure you are brushing twice a day for 2 minutes.

-Make sure you floss and clean interdentally once a day too.
+Make sure you clean interdentally once a day too.

-Ensure you are brushing with the correct technique and perhaps invest in an electric toothbrush or interdental brushes to help you improve your cleaning regime.
+Ensure you are brushing with the correct technique and invest in an electric toothbrush and interdental brushes to help you improve your cleaning regime.